HanStone

 4. Forced Labour and Child Labour Risks

-• Weak labour enforcement
+• varying labour enforcement standards across jurisdictions;

 5. Remediation Measures

-6. Training
+6. Training and Awareness

 7. Assessing Effectiveness

-• Annual review of supplier risk scores
+• review of supplier information and declarations where applicable;

 8. Approval and Attestation